 Probably you can enjoy a Japanese family atmosphere.

-"Pension" in Japan means "Minshuku in Western style".
+"Pension" means "Minshuku in Western style" in Japan.

 Like minshuku, one dinner and one breakfast are served for one night's lodging, and all lodger have the meals at the same time at the same dining room.

-Most of pensions are around seaside or hill resorts.
+Most of pensions are around seaside, lakeside or hill resorts.

-The rate of pension is cheaper than ryokan, but is slightly more expensive than minshuku.
+The lodging fee of pension is cheaper than ryokan, but is slightly more expensive than minshuku.

-Originally it was the accommodation for ascetic monks, and then it became the accommodation for pilgrims in Edo period.
+Originally it was the accommodation for ascetic monks, and then it became the accommodation for pilgrims in Edo period (17-19th centuries).

 The accommodation of shukubou is almost same as minshuku.